“We need to come up with a name for the boat.”

 "The what?"

-"The Bascule Bridge."
-I had to repeat it a few times and finally spelled it out for him.
+"The Bascule Bridge.
+B-A-S-C-U-L-E." I had to repeat it a few times and finally spelled it out for him.

 I was insulted.
 "It says Bascule Bridge.
 Wait...so does the next bridge...and the next one...what is this?"

-Turns out bascule is a type of drawbridge.
-Nobody told me.
-Good thing the name wasn't on the boat.
-As I recall, we waited until the bridge opened for other boats and slipped through with them.
+Turns out bascule is a style of drawbridge; good thing our name wasn't on the boat.
+Too embarrassed to hail again, we waited until the bridge finally opened for other boats and slipped through with them.

-We motored for roughly 4 hours and anchored in Sarasota.
-It probably wouldn't have taken as long if Cap didn't insist I steer just a little.
-I fishtailed along and hated it the whole time, but at least I knew I could steer the boat in a pinch.
+We motored for 4-1/2 hours and anchored in Sarasota (13 miles as the crow flies).
+It probably wouldn't have taken so long if Cap didn't insist I steer just a little, in case I have to at some point.
+I fishtailed along and hated the entire time, but at least I learned I could do it.
 Other than the bridge all had gone well, and our first night on the hook was blissfully uneventful.

 "A__hole!
 So much for being friendly."

-We motored for roughly 4 hours and anchored in Sarasota.
-It probably wouldn't have taken as long if Cap didn't insist I steer just a little.
-I fishtailed along and hated it the whole time, but at least I knew I could steer the boat in a pinch.
+We motored for 4-1/2 hours and anchored in Sarasota (13 miles as the crow flies).
+It probably wouldn't have taken so long if Cap didn't insist I steer just a little, in case I have to at some point.
+I fishtailed along and hated the entire time, but at least I learned I could do it.
 Other than the bridge all had gone well, and our first night on the hook was blissfully uneventful.

-Boaters usually wave to one another, as we did to the large power boat which raced towards us, bow raised, white foam spewing from either side.
-Ruff Life's 20-foot mast and cross beam rocked back and forth like a metronome from the resulting wake and I cursed while reaching for anything to grab.
+Boaters usually wave to one another, as we did to the large cabin cruiser racing towards us, bow raised, white foam spewing from either side.
+Ruff Life's 20-foot mast and cross beam rocked back and forth like a metronome from the resulting wake and I swore while reaching for something to hold on to.

 "A__hole!
 So much for being friendly."

-We picked up a new VHF radio for up top so we could make our sentiments known in the future, but it stopped working two days later.
+We picked up a handheld VHF radio for the flybridge so we could make our sentiments known in the future, but it stopped working two days later.
 Cap said it was unrealistic to think nothing was going to break, but come on.
-We didn't buy another one because it would only break, too, and return it where?
-We ran across little more than obscure, independent marine stores, no major chains.
+We didn't buy another one because it would only break, too, and we'd return it where?
+We saw little more than obscure, independent marine stores, no major chains, and no charts.

-We were preparing to enter the Okeechobee Waterway, recommended for boats with less than 10-foot drafts.
-Ours was only 3 so Cap wasn't overly concerned; but we had a bunch of locks to pass through, and this would be our first real challenge.
+The shallow Okeechobee Waterway is recommended for boats with less than 10-foot drafts.
+Ruff Life's was just under 3 so Cap wasn't overly concerned; but we had a bunch of locks to pass through so this would be our first real challenge.

 "We had just read the night before how to 'unground', but when it actually happened, all that knowledge flew out the porthole.
 The only thing I could remember was rock the boat, which we tried; check where the water's low; and get in the dinghy.
 Big help.
 Cap got in the dinghy and tried pulling the boat off using the outboard motor, but that wasn't working either."